 - 3. The Trust instrument may be substantively amended upon the completion of the process outlined within the trust documents. - 4.
 To the extent not in conflict with common law or any other statutes applicable to the Trust Fund, the trustee shall retain all powers granted to trustees by the Texas Trust Code, and particularly is to have the power to invest and reinvest the trust estate in accordance with the goals and stipulations of the governing Trust instrument. - 5.
 The determined percentage of bonus and royalty revenue from various sources are to be held in a consolidated account which will be divided into different sub-accounts including, but not limited to, the General Endowment Gas Lease Fund, the Aviation Endowment Gas Lease Fund, the Park System Endowment Gas Lease Fund, the Nature Center Endowment Gas Lease Fund, and the Water and Sewer Endowment Gas Lease Fund.
-Other sub-accounts may be created in order to account and track for funds as approved within this policy.
+Other sub-accounts may be created in order to account and track for funds as approved within this policy. - 6.
 The goal of the Trust Fund is to produce income from investments and be a long-term income source for the benefit of both present and future Fort Worth citizens.
 The trustee, in close cooperation with the Chief Financial Officer/Director of Finance, will recommend to the City Council distribution procedures for the different funds of the Trust consistent with the goal to preserve, as well as increase, the trust principal.
 The amount of income available to be distributed each year from a particular fund of the Trust shall be determined by the trustee and the Chief Financial Officer/Director of Finance consistent with the Trust agreement approved by the Mayor and City Council.
+In the event investment regulations prohibit the intended growth and expansion of the Trust, a provision for dissolution of the Trust will be incorporated into the initial Trust instrument.
+Dissolution of the Trust will first require a determination and recommendation of the corporate trustee and the Chief Financial Officer/ Director of Finance.